benjamintian2005/AI_Bank_Account_Analyzer/README.md

 ## Technologies Used
 - Python
-- Pandas for data processing
+- React
-- Machine Learning (e.g., Scikit-learn)
+- Machine Learning (e.g., pytesseract, OpenAI)
 - Flask (if a web interface is available)

 ## Future Enhancements